 Before you enter the probate courts, it is important for you to be fully knowledgeable on what you are trying to achieve, and take key steps to plan ahead while you are able to do so.

-The Law Office of Dean E. Patrick, PLLC is ready to provide you with guidance and support through situations such as:
+The Patrick & Associates, PLLC., PLLC is ready to provide you with guidance and support through situations such as:

 - Establishing guardianship for minors and incapacitated adults